-The Company's portfolio of available for sale marketable securities by contractual maturity as of December 31, 2005 and 2006 is due in one year or less.
+The Company's portfolio of available for sale marketable securities by contractual maturity or the expected holding period as of December 31, 2006 and 2007 is due in one year or less.

-Information on sales of available for sale marketable securities for the years ended December 31, 2004, 2005 and 2006 is summarized below.
+Information on sales of available for sale marketable securities for the years ended December 31, 2005, 2006 and 2007 is summarized below.